chrisant996/clink/docs/clink.md

 #### Setting a classifier function in an argmatcher

 In cases where an [argmatcher](#argumentcompletion) isn't able to color the input text in the desired manner, it's possible to supply a classifier function that overrides how the argmatcher colors the input text.
 An argmatcher's classifier function is called once for each word the argmatcher parses, but it can classify any words (not just the word it was called for).
 Each argmatcher can have its own classifier function, so when there are linked argmatchers more than one function may be invoked.

+The classifier function is passed up to six arguments:

+- `arg_index` is the argument index in the argmatcher, corresponding to the argument being parsed.
+0 means it is a flag, rather than an argument.
+- `word` is a partial string for the word under the cursor, corresponding to the argument for which matches are being generated:  it is an empty string, or if a filename is being entered then it will be the path portion (e.g. for "dir1\dir2\pre" `word` will be "dir1\dir2\").
+- `word_index` is the word index in `line_state`, corresponding to the argument for which matches are being generated.
+- `line_state` is a [line_state](#line_state) object that contains the words for the associated command line.
+- `classifications` is a [word_classifications](#word_classifications) object which can be used to apply colors.
+- In Clink v1.5.17 and higher, `user_data` is a table that the argmatcher can use to help it parse the input line.
+See [Responding to Arguments in Argmatchers](#responsive-argmatchers) for more information about the `user_data` table.

 Words are colored by classifying the words, and each classification has an associated color.
 See [word_classifications:classifyword()](#word_classifications:classifyword) for the available classification codes.